AarKro/Hera/README.md

 ---

+#### Save to playlist

+Save the current queue as a playlist.
+Saved playlists can be conveniently requeued at any time.

+Can be used by all guild members.
+Syntax: `$savetoplaylist <name>`

+---

 #### Shame

 Removes the casual role from the specified user and replaces it with the "schäm dich" role.
 Also moves the user to the "schämdicheggli" voice channel for a by the Admins specified time period.